NMiFC/Littleflame-bigflame/Field guide/app-plan/NMFC_13_Episode_Strategy_and_App_Transition.md

 # NMFC 13-Episode Strategy & 24-Month App Transition Plan

-This document outlines the content architecture and platform strategy for Northern Michigan Firewood Company (NMFC), integrating foundational ethos, a 13-episode YouTube series, a Shorts cadence, and a 24-month transition to a fully independent app-based infrastructure.
+This document outlines the content architecture and platform strategy for Northern Michigan Firewood Company (NMFC), integrating foundational ethos, a 13-episode YouTube series, a Shorts cadence, and a 24-month transition to a fully independent, **mobile-first** app-based infrastructure.

 ---